SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Custom_cloud_endpoint_configuration.md

 # Customizing the cloud endpoint configuration

-From version 2.10.0 of the [DataMiner CloudGateway](xref:DataMinerExtensionModules#cloudgateway) DataMiner Extension Module (DxM) onwards, this DxM hosts an HTTP(S) endpoint that allows other [DxMs](xref:DataMinerExtensionModules) to communicate with the cloud via DataMiner CloudGateway in an efficient and secure way without the need for direct internet access.
+From version 2.10.0 of the [DataMiner CloudGateway](xref:DataMinerExtensionModules#cloudgateway) DataMiner Extension Module (DxM) onwards, this DxM hosts an HTTP(S) endpoint that allows other [DxMs](xref:DataMinerExtensionModules) to communicate with the DataMiner Cloud Platform via DataMiner CloudGateway in an efficient and secure way without the need for direct internet access.

 This endpoint is required for some features, such as [Remote Log Collection](xref:RemoteLogCollection).
-It only allows traffic to *\*.dataminer.services*, which you can see in the default *CloudEndpointOptions* configuration under *FirewallRules*.
+It only allows traffic to *\*.dataminer.services*.

 By default, the *CloudEndpointOptions* are configured to use port tcp/5100 as mentioned in [Overview of IP ports used in a DMS](xref:Configuring_the_IP_network_ports#overview-of-ip-ports-used-in-a-dms).